When is mortgage recasting the right choice?

 Recasting vs. refinancing

-A recast does not change the end date of the loan or the interest rate.
-It only reduces the remaining principal balance.
 A refinance, on the other hand, is essentially starting a new loan with different terms.
-You’ll have to submit a loan application and allow the lender to conduct a credit check.
+With a refinance, you must submit a loan application and allow the lender to conduct a credit check.
 With a recast, you typically aren’t subject to another credit check.

-Often, borrowers choose to refinance when interest rates are low to lock in a lower rate.
+Often, borrowers choose to refinance when interest rates are low so they can lock in a lower rate.
 Refinancing can also extend the loan term.
 For example, you may currently have a 30-year mortgage that you’ve made payments on for five years.
 When you refinance, unless you choose a shorter term length like 15 years, you'll restart another 30-year loan term.
 Reduced interest rates and extended payback periods lower your monthly payment.

 Recasting vs. paying down principal